Neuraldominator/customer-signup-prediction/README.md

 - Are we sure that no data are missing?
 For example, there are no gas products in the dataset.
 - Do we need all 5 columns from the dataset for the prediction task?
 - What exactely do we want to predict with the data on which granularity?
+    - aggregation logics
         - Are future customer sign-ups predicted on a daily, weekly, monthly, ... basis?
         - Are we interested in the number of new sign-ups per state, postcode or product?
-    - If we do multivariate time series predictions, what aggregation logics are preferred?
+    - what is our target variable?

 **Low-level issues:**
 - original_product_name: